MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-12-Scrum-definition.md

 Learn about Scrum and its benefits.

+Scrum qualifies as the prime oxymoron.
+It is a surprisingly easy framework to comprehend yet can be difficult to put in practice.
+Leaders may also be apprehensive about implementing it due its propensity to disrupt the status quo.

 This post will be divided into 3 sequences.
 The first passage will focus on the value of scrum without using any of the terminology.
 The second adds framework guidelines (check if it's finally framework guidelines) that allow for a more fundamental understanding of Scrum.
 The final paragraph sprints through my recommendation on how to assimilate Scrum concepts in the most intuitive, comprehensive and enjoyable manner.

 **Understanding Scrum - Step 1: What's the difference between Scrum and Agile?.**